emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
-## Flicker
+## CorsFlix
 ### Score: 17/24
 1. Streams load very fast. ✔️
-1. Site has 1080p and can be switched. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Site has 9 servers, but does not auto-switch if one fails. ⚠️
+1. Has 26 english servers and 6 non eng, but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI and player are nice, search shows results as you type. ✔️
+1. UI is good, feels modern and shows results as you type. ✔️
-1. Has subs for most content and allows adding your own and adjusting. ✔️
+1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
+1. Site has watchlists. ✔️
-1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. ⚠️
+1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does have 4K content on server 4. ✔️
+1. Site does have 4K content on server 15 (videasy only). ⚠️
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Looks good but is slow to load on mobile. ⚠️

-Community Favorites: 🌟

 ***
 ## Mapple.tv